story-squad/clash-of-the-pencils-web/src/api/Users/README.md

 1. `resetPassword` allows users to reset their password once they are signed in.
 This is not a forgot password feature.
 2. `resetUsername` allows users to reset their username once they are signed in.
 This is not a forgot username feature.
-3. `udpateEmail` allows users to reset their email once they are signed in.
-This is not a forgot email feature.
-(Not-In-Use)

 ### Future Iteration